-Everyone who watches home improvement shows knows that landscaping a house will not only add curb appeal but also increase its value.
+Landscaping on a budget doesn't have to mean boring.
+Everyone who watches home improvement shows knows that landscaping a property will not only add curb appeal but also increase a home's value.
 A rule of thumb is to spend 10 percent of the home value on landscaping.
 But if you don't have that kind of cash to spend, don't despair.
 You can achieve great results by investing time and seeking out talent to save your hard-earned treasure.
 There are any number of ways to find free or inexpensive resources to transform your yard.

 The overall cost to install a new landscape or update an existing one depends on the scope of the project, design elements, labor, equipment, hardscape materials, and plant material (softscape).
 If your goal is to spruce up an existing landscape with minimal time and expense, focus on the following priorities:

 - Replace dead plants, shrubs and trees.
 Remove weeds.

 - Add color with flowering shrubs and plants.